-Rockwell Collins is a leader in the design, production and support of communications and aviation electronics for commercial and military customers worldwide.
+Rockwell Collins designs, produces and supports communications and aviation systems for commercial and military customers

-products and systems for ground and shipboard applications.
-The integrated system solutions and products the company provides are oriented around a set of core competencies,
+The company's integrated system solutions and products are oriented around a set of core competencies:

 Rockwell Collins operates in multiple countries and is headquartered in Cedar Rapids, Iowa.
 The company's heritage is rooted in the Collins Radio Company, established in 1933.
 Rockwell Collins, Inc., the parent company, is incorporated in Delaware.
 Rockwell Collins' corporate offices are located in Cedar Rapids, Iowa.

-On August 11, 2013, Rockwell Collins announced it had reached a definitive agreement to acquire ARINC Incorporated, a leading global provider of air-to-ground data and voice communication services.
+On August 11, 2013, Rockwell Collins announced the acquisition of ARINC Incorporated, a leading global provider of air-to-ground data and voice communication services.
 ARINC develops and operates communications and information processing systems and provides systems engineering and integration solutions to five key industries: commercial aviation, business aviation, airports, rail and nuclear security.
-Combining ARINC's communication networks and services with Rockwell Collins's onboard aircraft information systems strengthens the company's ability to deliver enhanced connectivity to aircraft operators worldwide.
 On December 23, 2013, the $1,405 million deal (net of cash acquired) closed when Rockwell Collins acquired 100% of the outstanding common stock and voting interests of Radio Holdings, Inc., the holding company of ARINC.

 Rockwell Collins serves a worldwide customer base through its two principal business segments: